MatthewDailey/workout-bot/node/README.md

-# Messenger Platform Sample -- node.js
+# Workout Bot

-This project is an example server for Messenger Platform built in Node.js.
+This project is a server for Messenger Platform built in Node.js.
 With this app, you can send it messages and it will echo them back to you.
-You can also see examples of the different types of Structured Messages.

 It contains the following functionality: